Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

    ## Phishing Scenario 1

-   Objective 1: Identify the brand this email was tailored to impersonate - I navigated to the terminal and opened the EML file and identified that the email was posing as Netflix.
+  Tryhackme Objective 1: Identify the brand this email was tailored to impersonate - I navigated to the terminal and opened the EML file and identified that the email was posing as Netflix.
 Furthermore, I copied and pasted the body of the email into Azure Message Analyzer and identified that Netflix was the brand as well.
 I will show the eml file, the Analyzer results, Terminal commands, and the email itself below.

 <img width="465" alt="image" src="https://github.com/user-attachments/assets/a13699f7-531c-4dd5-887f-7c4c409ccce0">